-

 her wet eyes friendly yet faintly mocking.

-sunlight that coppers her black hair
+sunlight that crashes down and coppers her black hair

-And then bursting through your acute
+she reemerges through your acute

-windshield glare she comes into full sight
+windshield glare and comes back into full sight

 as something sprung from an underground gate

-standing so unexpectedly there
+and stand so unexpectedly there in the brute

 that for an instant the world like a top